-Once the above decisions have been made, the model maker can begin the process of acquiring the specific information needed to generate an the IBIS model of a for the component.
+Once the above decisions have been made, the model maker can begin the process of acquiring the specific information needed to generate the IBIS model for the component.
 Some of this information is specific to the component as a whole and goes directly into the IBIS file itself, while some items are needed to perform the required simulations.
 In general, the model maker will need the following:

 IBIS Specification Acquire, read and become familiar with the IBIS specification.
 Buffer Schematics Acquire a schematic of each of the different types of input, output and I/O buffers on the component.
 If at all possible, use the same schematic that the silicon designers use for simulating Tco.
 Make sure that the schematic includes ESD diodes (if present in the design) and a representation of the power distribution network of the package.
-From these schematics determine the type of output structure (standard CMOS totem- pole, open-drain, etc.) for each different type of output or I/O buffer on the IC.
-Clamp Diode and Pullup references Determine if the device buffer uses a different voltage reference (power supply rail) for the clamp diodes than that used for the pullup or pulldown transistors.
+From these schematics determine the type of output structure (standard CMOS totem-pole, open-drain, etc.) for each different type of output or I/O buffer on the IC.

+Clamp Diode and Pullup references Determine if the buffer uses a different voltage reference (power supply rail) for the clamp diodes than that used for the pullup or pulldown transistors.
 This may be the case when dealing with components that are designed to be used in mixed 3.3 V/5 V systems.
-Packaging information Find out in what packages the device component is offered.
+Packaging information Find out in what packages the component is offered.
 A separate IBIS model is required for each package type.
-Acquire a pinout list of the device component (pin name to signal name mapping) and determine the pin name to buffer type mapping.
-Packaging Electricals Acquire a copy of the devices package model-specifically the electrical characteristics (inductance, capacitance and resistance) of the component's package for each pin to buffer connection (package stub).
-This information becomes the R_pin, L_pin and C_pin parameters of the [Pin] keyword or the R_pkg, L_pkg and C_pkg of the [Package] keyword.
+Acquire a pinout list of the component (pin name to signal name mapping) and determine the pin name to buffer type mapping.
+Packaging Electricals Acquire the electrical characteristics (inductance, capacitance and resistance) of the component's package for each pin to buffer connection (package stub).
+This becomes the R_pin, L_pin and C_pin parameters of the [Pin] keyword or the R_pkg, L_pkg and C_pkg of the [Package] keyword.
 Signal information Determine which signals can be ignored for modeling purposes.
-For example, test pads or static control signals may not need an I/O a model.
+For example, test pads or static control signals may not need a model.
 These may be listed as NC in the [Pin] list.
-Die capacitance Get Obtain the input, output, or I/O capacitance of each pad (the C_comp parameter).
-This is the capacitance seen when looking from the pad back into the buffer for a fully placed and routed buffer design, exclusive of package effects (note that Cdie or die capacitance may be used in other industry contexts to refer to the capacitance of the entire device component as measured between rails).
+Die capacitance Obtain the capacitance of each pad (the C_comp parameter).
+This is the capacitance seen when looking from the pad back into the buffer for a fully placed and routed buffer design, exclusive of package effects (note that the phrases "Cdie" or "die capacitance" may be used in other industry contexts to refer to the the capacitance of the entire component as measured between the power supply rails).
 Vinl and Vinh Parameters A complete IBIS model of an input or I/O buffer includes the Vinl and Vinh parameters.
 Vinl is the maximum pad or pin voltage at which the receiving buffer's logical state would still be a logical "low" or "0."
 Vinh is the minimum pad or pin voltage at which the receiving buffer's logical state would still be a logical "high" or "1."
 Tco Measurement Conditions Find out under what loading conditions an output or I/O buffer's Tco (propagation delay, clock to output) parameter is measured.
 This includes the load capacitance, resistance and voltage (Cref, Rref and Vref parameters) as well as the output voltage crossing point at which Tco is measured (the Vmeas parameter).